FablabTorino/tinyMatrix/README.md

 </br>
 </br>
 </br>

+## Notes about the wiring
-Then to manipulate pins and leds take a look at this scheme:
+To manipulate pins and leds take a look at this scheme:
 </br>
 </br>
 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/7.png"width="200" />